 Water can be a source of life, a place to have fun, or a means to get clean again after a hard day’s work.
 However, it can also be dangerous if safety is not practiced continuously.
-Pool accidents, though usually preventable, are an all too common occurrence.
+Pool injuries and drowning accidents, though usually preventable, are an all too common occurrence.
 Injury or death is likely when safety is not observed near pools.
 Safety means the difference between having a good time and putting yourself—or someone else—in harm’s way.

 Swimming Pool Accident Statistics